hcymb2/intelligent-email-app/kafka-connect/README.md

     If unsuccessful, you can debug using the Kafka-Connect logs from docker desktop, which can be accessed by simply pressing the Kafka Connect container.

-9. 'LDA Model.ipynb' notebook, has the model we used, tested on our custom dataset.
+9. 'LDA-Model.ipynb' notebook, has the model we used, tested on our custom dataset.
 It also has the implementation of saving the resulting emails as PDF's.

 10. [Link](https://github.com/JackaBoss/SEGP-Email-Database-System/tree/mondoDB-version-of-kafka) to database teams work on MongoDB database.